Lebanon’s Neoliberal Reconstruction

 ‘An insightful study of the neoliberal “reconstruction” period, seen through the political biography of its central character.
 Combining a political economy perspective with a sound grasp of multidimensional political realities, Baumann brilliantly shows how Hariri adapted to Lebanon’s intricacies.’ — Gilbert Achcar, Professor of Development Studies & International Relations, School of Oriental and African Studies, London

 ‘Although colourful businessman-turned-politician Rafiq al-Hariri credited his success to the return of laissez-faire economics, Citizen Hariri reveals the surprisingly illiberal foundations of Lebanon’s urban megaprojects and financial engineering.
-A treasure trove of essential insights into class, capitalism, and business-state relations in the contemporary Middle East.’ — Daniel Neep, Assistant Professor, Center for Contemporary Arab Studies, School of Foreign Service, Georgetown University Qatar
+A treasure trove of essential insights into class, capitalism, and business-state relations in the contemporary Middle East.’ — Daniel Neep, Assistant Professor, Center for Contemporary Arab Studies, Georgetown University

 ‘Political biography at its best.
 Hannes Baumann successfully uses the trajectory of Rafiq Hariri as a prism through which to understand Lebanon’s political dynamics.
 The result is a convincing and multilayered analysis that helps us to grasp both Hariri’s career and his enduring and complex legacy.’ — Charles Tripp, Professor of Politics, School of Oriental and African Studies, London